Decrease the likelihood of business losses with the power of alarm verification video technology.

 The Response Time Challenge

-- Police arrive on scene of a traditional alarm within an average of 45 minutes
+- Police arrive on the scene of a traditional alarm within an average of 45 minutes2

 - Often the intruder has already caused significant damage and left the scene with your valuables